 Brian Vaughton, Documentary Maker

-Brian Vaughton was born in Birmingham – and collaborated with legends of BBC documentary production – Charles Parker and Philip Donnellan.
-Some of Brian’s production work include;
+Brian Vaughton was born in Birmingham and worked alongside two of the BBC's most significant documentary producers — Charles Parker and Philip Donnellan.
+His production credits include:

 The Bull Ring, Moments of Truth